sagefy/sagefy/README.md

 _Sagefy is an open-content adaptive learning platform._

-**Adaptive Learning.** Get the most out of your time and effort spent.
-Sagefy optimizes based on what you already know and what your goal is.
+**Adaptive Learning.** Sagefy optimizes based on what you already know and what your goal is.
+Get the most out of your time and effort spent.

 **Open-Content.** Anyone can view, share, create, and edit content.
-Open-content means that Sagefy reaches a range of learning subjects.
+Because anyone can contribute, you can learn anything you want.

 [Visit our demo course, Intro to Electronic Music!](http://sgef.cc/emus)